August 10, 2018 * Loren at 11:27 am

 Jack Adams, Connor Leggett, Shaun Findlay with their Austrian team mates have continued to hit the training hill at Coronet Peak.
 With ideal conditions of sunny skies and icy snow they have been able to maximise their time on the hill.

-Coach Raphael Galler is kept busy videoing every run of every athlete so he and the athlete can do a thorough analysis at the end of the day, all part of the training routine.
+Coach Raphael Galleris kept busy videoing every run of every athlete (video of Jack going hard in GS attached) so he and the athlete can do a thorough analysis at the end of the day, all part of the training routine.

 These two weeks training for the Team is the lead up to the National Championships Coronet Peak, Queenstown starting this Sunday August 12 and running for four days through to Wednesday August 15.
 Over the four days there will be four slalom and four giant slalom events (two mens and two womens of each discipline).

 After the four days of racing the New Zealand National Champion will be announced.
 Following is a video from the 2017 National Championships.
-In 2017 this race drew a large international field including athletes from Slovakia, Slovenia, Czechoslovakia, Switzerland, USA, Netherlands, Norway, Liechtenstein, Norway, Canada, Italy, Greece, Sweden, Japan, Philippines, Great Britain, Belgium, Austria, Germany, Nepal and of course Australia.
-Above is a photo of Slovakian athlete Richie Leitgeb (Austria) in a race suit made to represent his national costume with SapphireOne Team athlete Theo Coates.
+In 2017 this race drew a large international field including athletes from Slovakia, Slovenia, Czechoslovakia, Switzerland, USA, Netherlands, Norway, Liechtenstein, Norway, Canada, Italy, Greece, Sweden, Japan, Phillipines, Great Britain, Belgium, Austria, Germany, Nepal and of course Australia.
+Below is a photo of Slovakian athlete Richie Leitgeb (Austria)in a race suit made to represent his national costume with SapphireOne Team athlete Theo Coates.

 Watch out for the next blog that will have highlights of the results from this exciting event.
 Team athletes racing this weekend are Jack Adams (NSW), Theo Coates (NSW), Connor Leggett (QLD) and Shaun Findlay (VIC).
 We wish the SapphireOne Team athletes and all competitors good luck and safe racing.